airborne-commando/voter-reg-status/README.md

 # Voter Registration Automation Script

 This Python script automates the process of checking voter registration status on the [Pennsylvania Voter Services](https://www.pavoterservices.pa.gov/pages/voterregistrationstatus.aspx) website.
 It uses Selenium to interact with the web page, fill out the form, and retrieve the results.
-Works well with my [osint list](https://github.com/airborne-commando/OPSEC-OSINT-Tools) or any other list.
+Works well with my [osint list](https://github.com/airborne-commando/OPSEC-OSINT-Tools) or any other list as long as you reside in PA.

 ---